adam-paul/compendia/_posts/2022-02-02-prototype.md

 Again, I'm probably not the man for the job, here.
 I don't really have the skills or the time left in my life to be breaking that kind of new ground.
 But I do want to engage with sports statistics and data visualizations in way that is more fun, more intuitive, and has a community around it, so I'm building this.
-Here's a disgustingly ugly prototype of what I mean:
+Here's a disgustingly rudimentary prototype of what I mean:

 [Very ugly, maybe the link is even broken or times out once my free trial expires](https://preview.uxpin.com/f6604640448bf3ee6a6f28977a55985c36887161)